BoltDoggy/parcel-plugin-vue/README.md

 I will move the 'vue-template-compiler' to peerDependencies from devDependencies at next version.

+### You Should config Babel yourself

+Default, Vue rely on Babel so that need install 'babel-plugin-transform-runtime' and 'babel-preset-es2015'.

+But 'babel-preset-es2015' will be replace by 'babel-preset-env'.

+__So, We recommend more__:

+Make and edit the file '.babelrc' yourself.

 ### This Plugin only support '*.vue'

 When you meet this: